What is Engine Braking?

 Wear and Tear

-Caliper brakes and drum brakes work by using friction, so as you might imagine, less strain on your braking components translates to less wear.
+Caliper brakes and drum brakes work by using friction, sso as you might imagine, less strain on your braking components translates to less wear and tear.

-But this does not mean that you should always rely on engine braking, and you should instead use a mix of this and traditional braking.
+But this does not mean that you should always rely on engine braking.
+Instead, you should use a mix of this and traditional braking.

 Downhill Driving